 If your financial services provider is not an Estonian bank or a fintech company with necessary capabilities (i.e. able to provide you with a digitally signed statement in Estonian), the payment verification process may become a little more complex.
 In this scenario, you need to ensure that the statement provided by your financial services provider is notarised into a document that is in line with the requirements described above.
 If you are unsure about registering your share capital, business service providers can advise and guide you through the process.

-Generally, it takes a couple of days for the registration department to review the application and register the share capital contribution.
+Generally, it takes up to 5 working days for the registration department to review the application and register the share capital contribution.
 Make sure to also declare the share capital contribution on Annex 7 of form TSD, so you can make tax-exempt distributions in the extent of paid-in capital in the future.

 Learn more about share capital contribution on our blog.